taoito/AR-world-explorer/README.md

 Information includes: building names, historical facts, food/shopping places, reviews, personal tagged locations, social networking events.

-##Use Cases:

-1. Exploring Local Area

-   Steps:
-  * Open app, chooses Local layer.
-Points smartphone camera towards an area.
-  * Check labels with place names on screen.
-Click on label, see larger tab with more information about the place.
-  * Example: John is a tourist visiting St. Paul downtown.
-He spots a nice historic looking building and points his phone towards the building’s direction.
-A label saying “Minnesota State Capitol” next to the building will show up on his phone’s display.
-Clicking on the label expands to a larger tab showing historical information, opening hours of the building.

-2. Looking for Places

-   Steps:
-  * Open app, chooses Food layer.
-Scan around with the smartphone camera.
-  * Checkout labels of nearby restaurants.
-Click on label, see tab with more information.
-  * Example: Paul is traveling in Barcelona.
-He scans his phone around with the app on to see there are any good restaurants nearby for lunch.
-He sees several labels on screen showing where they are.
-He chooses one restaurant and its larger tab shows the recent customer reviews, opening hours and outside streetview.

-3. Checking out Social Events

-   Steps:
-  * Open app, choose Events layer.
-Scan around with smartphone camera
-  * See labels of nearby Facebook Events.
-Click on label, sees more information on Event.
-  * Example: Paul is traveling in Barcelona.
-He scans his phone around with the app on to see there are any good restaurants nearby for lunch.
-He sees several labels on screen showing where they are.
-He chooses one restaurant and its larger tab shows the recent customer reviews, opening hours and outside streetview.

-4. Saving Custom Locations

-   Steps:
-  * Open app, choose Personal layer.
-Tag current location on the app
-  * Check this label later for the exact location and its direction
-  * Example: Marie just parked her car at the Mall of America.
-She immediately places a tag of her current position using the app.
-Later, she can locate her car by checking out its AR label.Worker Role instances may be needed to get details for many distinct places/events.

 ###Design
 The system design includes a lightweight mobile client on Windows Phone, and a backend component running on Windows Azure Cloud Service (Web Role and Worker Role instances) and Azure Storage (Table, Queue and Blob storages).